daytonaio-experiments/starter-nextjs-v0/README.md

 # AI Image Generator with Next.js, v0.dev, and Daytona

-This AI-powered image generator is built using **Next.js** and the **v0.dev**.
+This AI-powered image generator is built using **Next.js** and **v0.dev**.
 It utilizes the Stable Diffusion API to generate images based on user-provided prompts.
 The project is pre-configured with a dev container for quick and easy development setup using Daytona.

 ![AI Image Generator](/assets/images/chat-page-image.png)

 ## Features

-- **Image Generation**: Generate images based on text prompts using Stable Diffusion API.
+- **Image Generation:** Generate images based on text prompts using Stable Diffusion API.
-- **Next.js and v0.dev**: Built with Next.js for the front end, with v0.dev simplifying the generation of react components.
+- **Next.js and v0.dev:** Next.js for the front end, with [v0.dev](https://v0.dev/) simplifying the generation of react components.
-- **DevContainer Support**: Quickly spin up a fully configured development environment using [Daytona](https://daytona.io/).
+- **DevContainer Support:** Quickly spin up a fully configured development environment using [Daytona](https://daytona.io/).

 ## Technologies Used